-What’s So Good on the Pricing Strategy of McDonald’s India?
+What’s So Good about the Pricing Strategy of McDonald’s 🍔 India?

 The pricing strategy in Mcdonald’s India is so different from other countries.
 Can a popular American franchise like McDonald’s be successful in a country that considers its cows as deities?